xyhan-github/autoNSO/README.md

 # autoNSO
 Naive implementations of common non-smooth optimization (NSO) methods using PyTorch auto-differentiation as the sub-gradient oracle for the purposes of academic exploration and benchmarking.

-Project is maintained by X.Y.
-Han, Cornell University ORIE.
+Maintainer: \t X.Y.
+Han, Cornell University ORIE
+Contact: \t xiaoyanhn@gmail.com

-If used for academic purposes, please cite as:
+If used for academic purposes, please cite:

 > X.Y.
 Han, *autoNSO: Naive Implementations of Common NSO Methods with Auto-differentiation*, (2019), GitHub repository, https://github.com/xiaoyanh/autoNSO